open-mmlab/mmflow/docs/en/data_prepare/ChairsSDHom/README.md

 - `--save-dir ${SAVE_DIR}`: The directory for saving the annotation file, default to`'data/ChairsSDHom/'`, and annotation files for train and test dataset will be save as `${SAVE_DIR}/train.json` and `${SAVE_DIR}/test.json`

+**Note**:

+Annotation file is not required for local file storage, and it will be used in dataset config file when using cloud object storage like s3 storage.
+There is an example for using object storage:

 ```python
 file_client_args = dict(
     backend='s3',